ola-code/airbnb-clone-project/README.md

 Docker	A containerization tool used to create consistent development, testing, and deployment environments across machines.
 GitHub Actions (CI/CD)	Automates testing, building, and deploying code through Continuous Integration and Continuous Deployment pipelines.

+:

+🗃️ Database Design
+This project uses a relational database (PostgreSQL) to model real-world entities and their interactions.
+Below are the primary entities, their key fields, and relationships.

+📌 Key Entities & Fields
+1. Users
+Represents guests and hosts using the platform.

+Key Fields:

+id: Primary identifier

+name: Full name of the user

+email: Unique email address (used for authentication)

+is_host: Boolean flag to distinguish between guests and hosts

+date_joined: Timestamp of account creation

+2. Properties
+Represents property listings created by hosts.

+Key Fields:

+id: Primary identifier

+title: Name or title of the listing

+description: Details about the property

+location: Address or general location

+price_per_night: Cost to book the property per night

+host_id: Foreign key referencing the Users table

+3. Bookings
+Tracks reservations made by users on properties.

+Key Fields:

+id: Primary identifier

+user_id: Foreign key to Users (the guest making the booking)

+property_id: Foreign key to Properties (the booked property)

+check_in: Date of check-in

+check_out: Date of check-out

+status: Booking status (e.g., confirmed, cancelled)

+4. Reviews
+Allows users to review properties they’ve stayed in.

+Key Fields:

+id: Primary identifier

+user_id: Foreign key to Users (the reviewer)

+property_id: Foreign key to Properties (the reviewed property)

+rating: Numeric score (e.g., 1–5)

+comment: Text feedback from the user

+5. Payments
+Handles transactions for bookings.

+Key Fields:

+id: Primary identifier

+booking_id: Foreign key to Bookings

+amount: Total payment amount

+payment_date: Date of transaction

+payment_status: Status of the payment (e.g., successful, failed)

+🔗 Entity Relationships
+A User can have multiple Properties (if they are a host).

+A Property can have many Bookings, but each Booking belongs to one Property.

+A Booking is made by one User and for one Property.

+A Review is posted by a User for a Property and is typically linked to a past Booking.

+A Payment is associated with a single Booking.